miriamzisook/program-of-study/_projects/mapping-imperfection.md

 color: "purple"
 ---

 As long as there has been craft, there have been challenging, frustrating, and inevitable mistakes.
 Craftspeople from around the world and throughout history have responded to this by developing cultural and spiritual traditions for making sense of the imperfection and error inherent to their work.
-This [interactive map](https://www.google.com/maps/d/u/0/edit?mid=100-0WsK-ZQAdmNg1yAVvRuW4qi9RT4Lc&ll=9.009664116231953%2C0&z=2) is a collection of such traditions.

-As I continue to explore what makes imperfection brilliant, this map will be updated with discoveries of traditions from around the world.
+This [interactive map](https://www.google.com/maps/d/u/0/edit?mid=100-0WsK-ZQAdmNg1yAVvRuW4qi9RT4Lc&ll=9.009664116231953%2C0&z=2) is a repository for me to collect examples of these traditions from around the world and how they influence my thinking.
+As I continue to explore what makes imperfection brilliant, this map will be updated with discoveries of such traditions from around the world.
 You can email me with ideas to add or correct at [miriam@powderhouse.org](mailto:miriam@powderhouse.org).

 <img src="/images/map.png" width="100%"/>

-The traditions are categorized into 5 themes:
+The traditions are categorized into 5 themes, and I will be continuing to refine and adjust these themes as I learn more about these traditions, and discover new ones:

 - **Life is fragile:** Some traditions, such as the Japanese tradition of Wabi Sabi, honor the fragility of life by emulating it in craft.
 Rather than pursue the sterility of perfection, craftspeople in these traditions celebrate impermanence and fragility by embellishing it and making it beautiful in their work.
 - **Only god Is perfect:** In some traditions, such as Persian Carpet Weaving, it is considered an affront to God for humans to pursue perfection.
 To respect the rightful place of humans in relationship to God, craftspeople in these traditions leave an intentional flaw in their work.